CorefluxCommunity/VSCodeLotNotebook/README.md

 ## Known Issues / Troubleshooting

 - **Cannot find module 'mqtt'**: Ensure `mqtt` is listed under `"dependencies"` in `package.json` and no `.vscodeignore` is excluding `node_modules`.
-- **No cell output**: Double-check you used `DEFINE MODEL|ACTION|RULE`, so the extension’s logic can parse your code.
+- **No cell output**: Double-check you used `DEFINE MODEL|ACTION|RULE`, so the extension's logic can parse your code.
 - **Chatbot** not opening?
 By default, the command just shows an info message.
 Modify `lot.openChatbot` in `extension.ts` to open your actual webview or external URL.

 ## Further Documentation and Links

 - **[Coreflux.org](https://coreflux.org/)**: Coreflux is more than just a self-hosted MQTT broker; it also offers a cloud MQTT broker solution.
-The company’s focus is on describing data-driven systems and connecting OT devices or events with IT systems via LOT Routes.
+The company's focus is on describing data-driven systems and connecting OT devices or events with IT systems via LOT Routes.
 - **[Docs: Language of Things (LOT)](https://docs.coreflux.org/LOT/)**: Overview of what LOT is.
+- **[Docs: LOT Syntax Reference](https://docs.coreflux.org/LOT/syntax/)**: Detailed overview of LOT syntax categories, keywords, and operators.
 - **[Docs: LOT Actions](https://docs.coreflux.org/LOT/actions/)**: Explains how to define and use LOT actions.
 - **[Docs: LOT Models](https://docs.coreflux.org/LOT/models/)**: Explains how models are set up and used in LOT.
 - **[Docs: LOT Rules](https://docs.coreflux.org/LOT/rules/)**: Explains how to write and apply rules in LOT.

 ## Release Notes

+### v0.3.0

+- Added **Coreflux Entities** view:
+    - Tree view displays Models, Actions, Rules, and Routes currently active on the connected MQTT broker.
+    - Status icons indicate if an entity definition exists in the open workspace notebooks and if it's synchronized with the broker.
+- Added Entity synchronization commands (available from context menu in Coreflux Entities view):
+    - **Update Broker from Cell**: Pushes the code from the corresponding notebook cell to the broker.
+    - **Update Cell from Coreflux**: Pulls the code from the broker into the corresponding notebook cell.
+    - **Create Definition in Notebook**: Inserts a `DEFINE` statement for the entity at the cursor in the active notebook.
+    - **Remove Entity from Coreflux**: Sends a command to remove the entity from the broker.
+- Added **Go To Definition** for entities: Clicking an entity in the tree view navigates to its `DEFINE` statement in the corresponding notebook cell.
+- Added **Anselmo ChatBot (beta preview)**:
+    - Integrated webview chatbot accessible from the notebook toolbar.
+    - Provides explanations and assistance for Language Of Things (LOT).
+    - Added **Explain LOT Cell** command to send cell content directly to the chatbot.

 ### v0.2.5